 So, troubleshooting with GoAnywhere is probably my second and third favorite thing about the software.
 It's very rare that you'll find a piece of software that, when you call customer support - I've yet to call your customer support line and not have my question answered on the first call.
 I think it's Mary and Duane in Level I are probably the most fantastic customer support people I've ever worked with.
 They're always more than willing to help, and always do a fantastic job.

 As far as anything above and beyond what your Tier I technical support can do, I've got to speak with a couple programmers several different times on some requests that we've made.
 We've actually requested features that your programmers built in and then called back and asked "Is that doing what you want it to do?"
 And we're like, absolutely!
 It works fantastic!
 I've forgotten to call your programmers back and they've called me back to remind me, and just make sure that everything was going well.

-I can't say enough good things about customer support with Linoma Software.
+I can't say enough good things about customer support with Linoma Software [now HelpSystems].
 It's by far an enjoyable experience.
 It's so unusual to find a piece of software that you don't mind to call technical support.
 I mean, I deal with a ton of software, and I don't have this experience anywhere else.

 What do you think of the error reporting?

 So we do use error reporting in Director and Services.
 We don't need it enough that it matters, but when I do use it in GoAnywhere Services or GoAnywhere Director, it makes it very easy to go back and search through the logs.
 You can get very granular on your searches so that - not only by date or by time, but by specific user - and go straight down to the file level and see not only that file coming in, but exactly what happened to it once it got here.
 It changes troubleshooting from a long, drawn-out, involved process to something that one guy can handle on one screen and come up with an answer.

 What kind of feedback have you heard from your customers who use the GoAnywhere Services secure FTP server?